disolovyov/beans/README.md

 * `browserPaths` is an array of source paths for Stitch.
 Relative paths are resolved to the current working directory.
 * `browserPrefix` is used as a prefix for browser bundle filenames.
+* `browserRootModule` is a package module that is required automatically in the browser and attached to the global object.
+Beans makes Stitch's `require` run in a closure, so this function won't be available.
+The only exposed module is the specified root module.
+Make sure it exports everything you need.
 * `copyrightFrom` is a starting copyright year (e.g. 2010) that defaults to the current year.
 The browser bundle header comment will have a copyright notice featuring a span from the configured to year to current one (e.g. 2010-2011).